happypeter/edocs/soho.md

   - I do need a big shelf https://youtu.be/zGFRyN9aZhM?t=341
   - transparent jars/boxes/bottles on more approachable places
   - big boxes to hide plasitic bags
-  - it will look great
 - dish washing
   - 5 steps:
-    - S0: Spary some diluted soap
+    - S0: Spary some diluted soap(pre-treating is key)
-    - S1. cooking broom
+    - S1. cooking broom(first wave, with esay stain removed, now we see the hard clearly)
-    - S2. use sth harder like Loofah Sponge, use soap if needed then rinse
+    - S2. use sth harder like Loofah Sponge, use soap if needed then rinse(second wave)
     - S3.
-Dish Towel
+Dish Towel (third wave, you dont want a small dishtowel https://youtu.be/_MUfq-M087M?list=WL&t=764)
     - S4.
 Clean Tools/CounterTop/Table.
   - cooking broom is nice, but I may consider this https://www.bilibili.com/video/BV1bD4y1Q7BN?t=184
   - consider Ikea tartsmet brush https://detail.tmall.com/item.htm?spm=a1z10.5-b-s.w4011-22402964982.141.2890a863LySWsv&id=610999436833&rn=e4480f0c94a5cdaf8028357c1184f76a&abbucket=15